marinfotache/Database-Logic-in-Business-Applications/01_Oracle SQL/lab_covid19/readme.md

 (4) Create table COVID_DATA by launching the script in file `Import-covid_data__2020-10-01-xlsx.sql`

-(X) Declare the PRIMARY KEY in each table.
-Please notice that in table COUNTRY__POP_COORD most of the records are duplicated, and you have to remove to duplicates before creating the PRIMARY KEY
+(5) Declare the PRIMARY KEY in each table.
+Please notice that in table COUNTRY__POP_COORD most of the records are duplicated, and you have to remove the duplicates before creating the PRIMARY KEY

-(X) Examine all tables structure and adjust the attribute length in order to create the foreign keys
+(6) Examine all tables structure and adjust the attribute length in order to create the foreign keys

+(7) Declare the foreign keys